silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 Researchers call this diagnostic substitution: the same person, the same traits, filed under a different heading depending on who is looking and when [^70].
 For many late-diagnosed adults, the earlier labels were not wrong so much as incomplete.
 They named the smoke and missed the fire.

 And further back, before even these labels, sat something crueller.
 In the mid-twentieth century, a popular theory blamed autism on cold, distant mothering - the so-called "refrigerator mother."
-It was wrong, it has been thoroughly discredited, and it did enormous harm to a generation of parents.
-I mention it because the history matters.
+It was wrong, it has been thoroughly discredited, and it did enormous harm to a generation of parents. [^b] I mention it because the history matters.
 The story of late diagnosis is not only about missing - and in some cases, bad - science.
 It is also about the myths that filled the gap while the science caught up.

 ## <small class="text-body-tertiary">Part 2: </small><br>What finally makes us look